meet6949/Mathematics/Maths - Practicle Exam/README.md

 **Made with ❤️ by [Meet Gajera](https://github.com/meet6949)**

-*Spread Locator — Where Every Distribution Tells a Story*
+*Stats & Linear Algebra Exam — Where Every Formula Tells a Story*

 ⭐ *If this project helped you, consider giving it a star!* ⭐